ShukrithiRathna/peak-tracker/ReadMe.md

   * numpy
   * pandas
   * seaborn
-* To run the application, use the follwing command from this repository in the command line:
+* To run the application, use the following command from this repository in the command line:
   * bokeh serve --show PeakTracking_App/
-* The application will open in your system's default browser
+* The application will open in your system's default browser.

 ### Features

 * The dashboard contains three tabs:
   1. Peak Plot:
        * Contains Line plot of average of all trials of sensor along with Scatter Plot of Peaks detected
-       * Hovering over the plot return the Amplitude and the Part of the pipe (bend, end, notch, pipe) at that point.
+       * Hovering over the plot returns the Amplitude and the Part of the pipe (bend, end, notch, pipe) at that point.
-       * The legend denoting the colour codes of the peaks corresponding to part of the pipe can be clicked on to toggle visibilty of the corresponding peaks.
+       * The legend denoting the colour codes of the peaks corresponding to the part of the pipe can be clicked on to toggle visibilty of the corresponding peaks.
-  2. Rolling_Mean:
+  2. Rolling Mean:
       * A slider widget lets the user interact with the plot.
       * Line plot of rolling mean of all trials of data is plotted based on user input.
-      * Sliding the two toggles on teh slider sets the window for the rolling mean.
+      * Sliding the two toggles on the slider sets the window for the rolling mean.
+      * Hovering over the plot returns the Amplitude and the part of the pipe (bend, end, notch, pipe) at that point.
   3. Peak Summary:
      1. Table:
-        * The table along with the checkbox widget displays a summary of the peaks - Amplitude, Indices and Part of the Pipe.
+        * The table along with the checkbox widget displays a summary of the peaks - Amplitude, Indices and part of the pipe.
         * The checkbox allows the user to choose which for portions of the pipe the data is displayed.

      2. Peak Amplitudes:

           * This plot shows the mean, max and min peak amplitudes of each part of the pipe.
-          * The radio button allows the user to toggle between mean, min and max values
+          * The radio button allows the user to toggle between mean, min and max values.
      3. Peak Distribution:

-        * This plot shows the distribution of peaks between the different parts of the pipe
+        * This plot shows the distribution of peaks between the different parts of the pipe.
      4. Boxplot of Amplitudes:

         *  This plot shows the distribution of amplitude values in different parts of the pipe.